Fourqua/Roblox-Development-Toolkit/HealthBar/README.md

 ## Troubleshooting

-**Bar isn't showing**
+**Bar isn't showing** -
-Make sure the script is a `LocalScript` in `StarterPlayerScripts`, not a regular `Script`.
+Make sure the script is a `LocalScript` in `StarterPlayerScripts`.
+It cannot be a regular `Script` or `ModuleScript`.

-**Two health bars showing**
+**Two health bars showing** -
 Roblox has a default health bar built in.
 Go to `StarterGui` and delete or disable the default `Health` ScreenGui.

-**Bar doesn't reset on respawn**
+**Bar doesn't reset on respawn** -
-The script reconnects automatically on `CharacterAdded` — make sure `ResetOnSpawn` hasn't been changed elsewhere.
+The script reconnects automatically on `CharacterAdded`.
+Make sure `ResetOnSpawn` hasn't been changed somewhere else.

 ---

 ## Notes

-- No dependencies — drop it in and it works
+- Drop it in and it works.
+No dependencies.
-- Works with any `MaxHealth` value, not just 100
+- Works with any `MaxHealth` value, not just 100.
-- Automatically reconnects on respawn
+- Automatically reconnects on respawn.